joshjohanning/joshjohanning.github.io/_posts/2022-03-10-github-dependabot-with-azure-artifacts.md

 Shortly after committing the `.dependabot.yml`{: .filepath} file, we can confirm it works as there's a new PR from Dependabot:
 ![Dependabot logs](dependabot-pr.png){: .shadow }
+_Pull request created by Dependabot_

 We can also look at our [Dependabot logs](https://docs.github.com/en/code-security/supply-chain-security/managing-vulnerabilities-in-your-projects-dependencies/troubleshooting-dependabot-errors#investigating-errors-with-dependabot-version-updates):

 ![Dependabot logs](dependabot-logs.png){: .shadow }
+_Dependabot logs showing that there is a new package version from Azure Artifacts_

 ## Troubleshooting